BlinkDL/RWKV-LM/README.md

 Here are some of my TODOs.
 Let's work together :)

-* FP16 inference & training, and scaling to 6B -> 20B -> 66B (there will be compute when we have the infrastructure).
+* Scaling to 6B -> 20B -> 66B (there will be compute when we have the infrastructure).
 From the L12-D768 L24-D1024 L24-D2048 results, RWKV scales well.

 * HuggingFace integration, and optimized CPU & iOS & Android & WASM & WebGL inference.
 RWKV is a RNN and very friendly for edge devices.
 Let's make it possible to run a LLM on your phone.